 There are a number of variations on the Cherry Lola Treatment, with the two most important (and non-negotiable) ingredients being yogurt and amino acids.
 All other ingredients are optional, but the below is the most well-reviewed and moisturizing routine when you're using the Cherry Lola Treatment as part of the Maximum Hydration Method (Cherry Lola can be used as a hydrating treatment on its own without completing the remaining steps in the Max Hydration Method).

 When your mixture is ready, you'll apply to dry, detangled hair, saturating it from root to tip.
 Once each strand is evenly coated, put your hair up into a shower cap.
-You'll leave this on for between an hour and a half to two hours (depending on your exact hair type) and then rinse thoroughly with warm water.
+You'll leave this on for between an hour and a half to two hours and then rinse thoroughly with warm water.

 Step 2: Clarify